 Click Enable Command Flags, and then select commands from the Command Flag Type dropdown.

-Next, in Input, add any options for the command, such as --debug.
+Next, in Input, add any options for the command.

 You will see the outputs for the commands you select in the Harness deployment logs.
 The output will be part of pre-processing and appear before helm install/upgrade.